timeolord/Sorting-Algorithms/readme.txt

 Min Heap Sort took 0.73390491 ms on average of 10000 attempts for a list of size 10000.
 Merge Multithreaded Sort took 0.67234724 ms on average of 10000 attempts for a list of size 10000.
 Quick Multithreaded Sort took 0.53070811 ms on average of 10000 attempts for a list of size 10000.
-Quick Insertion Multithreaded Sort took 0.4579151 ms on average of 10000 attempts for a list of size 10000.
+Quick Insertion Multithreaded Sort took 0.4579151 ms on average of 10000 attempts for a list of size 10000. 🥇 Bogo Multithread Sort took 0.24200313 ms on average of 10000 attempts for a list of size 10.
+Merge Insertion Multithreaded Sort took 0.50935781 ms on average of 10000 attempts for a list of size 10000.